Social Justice Adovcate.

 Psycho-Education and Support (for families, children, and young people)

-Providing psycho-educational support for First Nations families, children, and youth to promote mental health and well-being, we offer one-on-one support and tailored group work programming and resources.
+Providing psycho-educational support for families, children, and youth to promote positve mental health and well-being, we offer one-on-one support and tailored group work programming and resources.

 Fill out the form below, or you can contact us directly on: